joshsj/joshsj.github.io/source/_posts/marking-my-own-ssg.md

 ## Staring anew

+I'm keeping my the README, prettier configuration, and custom [CSpell](https://cspell.org/) words.

 `git checkout --orphan new` --- seems descriptive enough.

-`npm init` --- Node works fine and Typescript is awesome.
+`npm init` --- Node works fine.

-I'll also copy across the README, prettier configuration, and custom [CSpell](https://cspell.org/) words.
+`npm i typescript` --- it's awesome, fight me.

+## Getting something to build

+The goal is a HTML file, compiled from a template language, based on file paths sourced from a config file.

-## Choosing a templating language
+### Choosing a templating language

 I need one template language to rule them all, solving the current mishmash.